pkulchenko/ZeroBraneStudio/doc-getting-started.md

 To **enable** this mode go to `Project | Run as Scratchpad` (when it is available) and your program will be started as during debugging.
 You will continue to have access to the editor tab from which the scratchpad has been started and all the changes you make will be seen in your application.

-In addition to regular editing, you can also mouse over a number (all the number in your script will be underlined as you can see in the screenshot on the right) and drag a virtual sliders left or right to change the value of that number.
+In addition to regular editing, you can also mouse over a number (all numbers will be underlined as seen in the screenshot on the right) and drag a virtual slider left or right to change the value of that number.
 If you make an error (whether a compile or run-time), it will be reported in the Output window.

-To **exit** the scratchpad mode you can close the application, go to `Project | Stop Process`, or go to `Project | Run as Scratchpad`.
+To **exit** the scratchpad mode you can close the application, go to `Project | Stop Process`, or go to `Project | Run as Scratchpad` again to toggle scratchpad mode off.

 Note that this functionality is highly interpreter dependent and some interpreters may not provide it at all (for example, `Corona`) and some may provide in a way that doesn't restart the entire application (for example, `LÖVE`, `Moai`, or `Gideros` interpreters).
 Your code may also need to be written in a way that accomodates requirements of those engines.
 Please consult [live coding tutorials](documentation#live-coding) for details.